Ivy Calvin

 Ivy Lammar Calvin (born September 10, 1971) is an American former professional football fullback, linebacker and mixed martial artist who played for the San Jose SaberCats of the Arena Football League in 1995.
-He is perhaps best known for being on the main cast of A&E's Storage Wars since 2012.
+He is perhaps best known as for being on the main cast of A&E's Storage Wars since 2012.

 Early life

 Calvin was born in Ridgecrest, California, and started playing American football at the age of 6.
 Calvin attended Burroughs High School, where he played both football and wrestling.

 College career

 Calvin played for the Bakersfield Renegades in 1990 and 1991.
 He transferred to Cal State-Northridge Matadors where he played in 1992 and 1993.

 Professional career

 Calvin went undrafted in 1994 and was signed with the San Jose SaberCats of the Arena Football League on April 14, 1995.
 Calvin played with the SaberCats for seven games and racking up 75 rushing yards and a rushing touchdown, along with 33 receiving yards and no touchdowns and 4 tackles.
 Calvin was released by the SaberCats on July 5, 1995.